Constraints on new physics from decays of polarized $\Lambda_b^0$ baryons at the FCC-ee

-The value of and uncertainty on the Wilson coefficients in the Weak Effective Theory (WET) are determined by means of a fit to a set of measurements using the flavour fitting tool \texttt{flavio}~\cite{Straub:2018kue}.
+The value of and uncertainty on the Wilson coefficients in the weak effective theory are determined by means of a fit to a set of measurements using the flavor fitting tool \textsc{flavio}~\cite{Straub:2018kue}.
 In order to illustrate the sensitivity improvement caused by the polarized observables $K_{11-34}$, the fit is performed three times, once only using the first ten observables, once only using the last 24, and finally to all 34 observables.
-In all cases, both analysis bins are considered simultaneously and perfect particle identification is assumed which represents the uncertainties when the $p-\pi$ separation is better than $2\sigma$.
-Figure~\ref{fig:sensitivity} shows the resulting scan of the logarithm of the likelihood with respect to the real and imaginary parts of the two most relevant Wilson coefficients $C_9$ and $C_{10}$.
-The slight shifts away from the SM at 0 are due to a mismatch in the modelling of the local operators in the \texttt{flavio} package wrt. the model used to reweight the simulation.
+In all cases, both analysis bins are considered simultaneously and perfect particle identification is assumed, which represents the uncertainties when the $p-\pi$ separation is better than $2\sigma$.
+Figures~\ref{fig:sensitivity:noprime} and \ref{fig:sensitivity:prime} show the resulting scans of the logarithm of the likelihood with respect to the real and imaginary parts of the four most relevant Wilson coefficients $C_{9^{(\prime)}}$ and $C_{10^{(\prime)}}$.
+The slight shifts away from the SM at zero are due to a mismatch in the modeling of the local operators in the \textsc{flavio} package with respect to the model used to reweight the simulation.
 The disjoint sets of observables dependent and independent of the polarization result in similar sensitivity while their combination improves the fit notably.
-It has been checked that the uncertainties on the first ten angular observables do not decrease when fitting a reduced function obtained from integrating over the polarization angles leading to a 3-dimensional angular distribution with only ten coefficients.
+It has been checked that the uncertainties on the first ten angular observables do not decrease when fitting a reduced function obtained from integrating over the polarization angles leading to a three-dimensional angular distribution with only ten coefficients.